iPandaKyo/void-gpt-5-templates/README.md

 Public templates generated with GPT-5, available for everyone.

 ### Overview
 A curated collection of high-quality templates created using GPT-5 to jumpstart your projects.
-Most templates are mock-ups that you can transform into fully functional apps with a few additional prompts.
+Most templates are mock-ups that you can transform into fully functional apps with additional prompts.

 ### Features
 - **GPT-5 generated**: Modern, clean code produced with GPT-5